The Shining (film): Influence in popular culture

-The 2017 song "Enjoy Your Slay" by American metalcore band Ice Nine Kills is inspired primarily by the novel as well as the film adaption.
+The 2017 song "Enjoy Your Slay" by American metalcore band Ice Nine Kills is inspired primarily by the novel as well as the film adaptation.
 The song also features Stanley Kubrick's grandson Sam Kubrick as guest vocalist.

 Steven Spielberg, a close friend of Kubrick, included a sequence dedicated to The Shining in the 2018 film Ready Player One when they could not get rights to use Blade Runner for a similar sequence.
 The Overlook Hotel is recreated, including the Grady sisters, the elevator, room 237, the lady in the bath tub, the ballroom, and the 1921 photo, in addition to using the score the reference.
 Spielberg considered this inclusion a tribute to Kubrick.

-In Andy Muschietti's 2019 film It Chapter Two, which is based on It, another Stephen King book, Pennywise the Clown disguises himself as Henry Bowers while tormenting Beverly in a bathroom stall, and repeats the "here's Johnny!" line to her through the stall door.
-Bev nearly drowns in the blood that floods around her, similar to the wall of (what appears to be) blood in The Shining.
+In Andy Muschietti's 2019 film It Chapter Two, which is based on It, another Stephen King novel, Pennywise takes the form of Henry Bowers while tormenting Beverly in a bathroom stall, and repeats the "here's Johnny!" line to her through the stall door.
+Bev nearly drowns in the blood that floods around her, similar to the elevator of blood in The Shining.
+Dick Hallorann was featured in the HBO prequel series It: Welcome to Derry, which premiered on October 26, 2025.
+The series is set years before The Shining.

-In his 2019 novel The Institute, Stephen King refers to the film, writing, "The little girls, Gerda and Greta, were standing and watching with wide, frightened eyes.
-They were holding hands and clutching dolls as identical as they were.
-They reminded Luke of twins in some old horror movie."

-In 2020, the fifth-season episode "Our Mojo" of Lucifer paid homage to Kubrick and The Shining by having a young boy riding on a tricycle down a corridor in a hotel with wallpaper similar to the carpet pattern in the film.

-As part of its "A History of Ideas" series, BBC Radio 4 produced a video illustrating Immanuel Kant's concept of the categorical imperative outlined in On a Supposed Right to Tell Lies from Benevolent Motives, using the characters and setting of The Shining.
-The video was narrated by Harry Shearer.

-The casting of Ray Nicholson in the 2024 film Smile 2 was an homage to his father Jack Nicholson's role as Jack Torrance in The Shining.

-In 2024, Swedish progressive metal band Opeth released their fourteenth studio album, The Last Will and Testament, in which the cover art bears a resemblance to the photograph that appears in the film's last shot.